daovietduy99/devops-coding-assessment/README.md

 ```

 ### Update image tag for ArgoCD sync application with EKS cluster (refer: `update-web-app-deployment` workflow job)
-Navigate to the `manifest` folder, and update every imageTag with latest pushed image
+Navigate to the `manifest` folder, and update the image tags with the latest pushed images

 ##Setup GitOps with ArgoCD

-1. Install ArgoCD on EKS (or local machine, using Docker and minikube)
+1. Install ArgoCD on EKS (or on your local machine, using Docker and minikube)
 2. Sync your application using the ArgoCD configuration in `argocd`:
 ```
 kubectl apply -f argocd.yaml